Code-Institute-Submissions/My-Weather/README.md

 * Implement a "Find my Location" button using Geolocaton.
 * Implement a card display to allow for the temperature and other variables to be converted to imperial units.

+### Images:
+* There are both icons and images that are used throughtout the application.
+The icons are from [Font Awesome](https://fontawesome.com/).
+All images are from the [OpenWeather API](https://openweathermap.org/weather-conditions).

 ### Colours:
 The justification for my choice the colours below are inline with the overall design flow.
 I chose to use a circular radial-gradient css function as it would allow me to use multiple shades of blue and would create a smooth transition from one colour to the next.